 The day when passengers board their planes with printed paper tickets is soon gone in the near future.
 It is now an e-ticket that does the job effortlessly.
 The passengers’ booking information scraped from various data pools will be entered and centralized in massive storage, then called up upon checking in automatically.
 Despite eliminating the hassles of unnecessary manual work, the electronic ticketing system has been going underperforming as the data has ballooned massively throughout the years and causing severe problems to both airlines and passengers.

-Looking at a specific case of a well-established airline, Southwest Airlines, which has been quite well-regarded for its services and accountability, had some mishap.
+Looking at a specific case of a well-established airline, Southwest Airlines, which has been quite well-regarded for its services and accountability, had some mishaps.
 However, in July 2016, passengers of these airlines found themselves unable to board the flight unless they had their paper tickets printed.
 The reason was the failure in Southwest’s central ticket database, which led to the cancellation of 2000 flights.
 The database melt-down cost Southwest an $82-million revenue loss as well as its reputation.
 SITA – the world’s largest telecommunication and IT service for the airport industry, stated in its report that recovering and returning lost luggage cost the aviation industry $2.1 billion in 2016.

 However, things are changing with the birth of blockchain.
 Blockchain development in the airline industry would allow the tokenization of tickets or smart tickets, which means that companies can encode terms and business logic into the block on purchasing and using the tickets.
 Token tickets would also open up doors for passengers to buy tickets from various retailers across the world regardless of location or currency used.
 As blockchain is a decentralized public ledger, there would be no single central crash that could destroy the whole system.